sapana-roehampton/OS-Coursework/week6.md

 # 4. Bottleneck Analysis

-After analysing the system under load, several performance bottlenecks were identified.
+After examining the system during usage, multiple performance constraints were discovered.
-These bottlenecks guided the optimisation steps implemented later.
+These constraints directed the optimization procedures carried out subsequently.

 **CPU Bottleneck**

 1. During the stress test, CPU usage reached 100% across available cores.

-2. The process stress used ~47% per core.
+2. The processing stress consumed 47%, per core.

 3. System responsiveness slowed.

 4. Load average increased significantly.

 **Conclusion:**

-This is expected under artificial load.
-CPU becomes the limiting factor, confirming the system behaves correctly under pressure.
+Such behavior is anticipated with load.
+The CPU turns into the bottleneck validating that the system operates properly when stressed.

 **Memory Behaviour**